 WiFi Hotspot Pilot Program

-The Library has fifteen WiFi Hotspots that patrons can check out for one week and provides unlimited data over a 4G/3G signal on the Sprint network.
+The Library has WiFi Hotspots that patrons can check out for one week and which provide unlimited data over a 4G/3G signal on the Sprint network.
 Patrons can place holds on Hotspots and renew them up to three times if there are no current holds on the devices.

 Printing is available on either floor at a cost of $0.15/page for black and white print jobs, and $0.25/page for color print jobs.
 Print jobs can be released on either floor.

 Scanning and Faxing

-The library has a BookScan scanning station which allows users to scan books, documents and photos into .pdf, Word or jpeg files.
+The library has a BookScan scanning station which allows users to scan books, documents, and photos into .pdf, Word or jpeg files.
 Those files can then be sent to the print station ($0.15/page for black-and-white pages; $0.25/page for color), saved to a personal USB drive, uploaded to a Google Documents account, emailed, or faxed.
 Faxing from the scan station has a cost of $0.25/page for US/Canadian fax numbers or $1.00/page for international faxes.
 The station cannot receive faxes.
 As of 2019 the BookScan can also scan and convert up to 100 different languages in text or audio files.